jeremycolin/awesome-react-europe/README.md

     - [Lona, A tool for defining design systems and using them to generate cross-platform UI code, Sketch files, and other artifacts](https://github.com/airbnb/lona)

 17. [Sunil Pai, Stop writing code](https://www.youtube.com/watch?v=WYWVGQKnz5M)
-    - Why Babel Macros and Kentcdodds are awesone
+    - Why Babel Macros and Kentcdodds are awesome

 18. [Evan Bacon, Using lit APIs to make dope games with Expo](https://www.youtube.com/watch?v=oHBGhHlVOI0)
     - Why Expo is so cool to use and helps you develop apps quickly